ntseng/aa-capstone-rtmc/README.md

-#
+# Remember the Milk Clone
-This student project is
+This student project is a clone of the online to-do list app [Remember the Milk](https://www.rememberthemilk.com/).
+The project was made by [Nathaniel Tseng](https://github.com/ntseng) with the MVP and some bonus features being completed between Feb 14th 2022 and Feb 25th 2022.
+Some additional bonus features were completed between (insert dates of 2 week sprint).

 ## Local Viewing Instructions
 1. Clone this repo